Healthy Sleep Habits

 - Keep your bedroom at the optimum temperature for a good sleep (between about 15C to 19C).

-- It you are a light sleeper, earplugs or a sound machine that generates neutral or natural sounds can help block out distracting noises.
+- It you are a light sleeper, earplugs or a sound machine that generates neutral or natural sounds may help block out distracting noises.

 - Experiment to find the best pillow for you.
 Just like running shoe styles, there is no one-size-fits all solution.